edistyping/priceisart-frontend/README.md

 4. Click Image to Enlarge them
 5. Improve visuals + Organize Codes

+# Code Refactoring
+1. Game.js
+    1. Merge setUserResponse and handleGameover.
+We don't have to send back data to App everytime but only at the end.
+2. Result.js
+    -

+3. Ranking.js
+    1. Instead of sending all Images and data, should I just send only 10 back to Ranking.js?

 # Summary
 	Notable Statae Variables:
 		Artworks: For showing info (title and artist)